 STEAM: Science, Technology, Engineering, Art, and Math.
 We believe every child should have the opportunity to be inspired by STEAM learning.
 This popular interdisciplinary learning approach is not just about teaching individual core subjects, but rather integrating them and showing students how they work together as a whole, in a way that resembles real life.

 Direct Instruction (DI): an active, reflective approach to instruction that breaks learning into smaller steps with scaffolding, leading towards students’ independence and mastery.
 The program is organized so that skills are introduced gradually, giving children a chance to learn those skills and apply them before being required to learn another new set of skills.
-USfA utilizes DI curriculum from McGraw Hill for all our core academic groups in our main track.
+USfA utilizes DI curriculum from McGraw Hill for all our core academic groups.

 In addition, we place strong focus on relationships between our students and the community, opening opportunities to improve autism awareness, develop and grow a mutually rewarding and meaningful community mentor program, and to explore and enrich student interests and abilities that can align with community businesses for future employment opportunities.